alvesfabi/samples/policies/load-test/policy/readme.md

 1. Display a page where the user can enter their email and password.
 1. If the user submits their credentials (signs in), we must validate the credentials.
 1. Call a Web API to obtain the affiliate number and include this information in the token.
+1. Display a page where the user can enter address and city (this is only for showing how to automated self-asserted steps in Load Testing tool)
 1. Issue an id token.

 ## Translating this into custom policies

 Handling Sign In: